dalexnagy/ScriptCommander/README.md

 The second program is the actual indicator app to run a script with two clicks of the mouse.
 If the user has said that a script needs parameters or values to execute, a form dialog will pop up.
 This program can be started at boot time and has an icon in the 'system tray' where scripts are selected and started.

 After a script executes, a dialog may pop up (if requested during setup of a new script or modified later) to show messages or the user can choose just to see the return value (a number that script sets when exiting).

+FILES:

+DialogEntry.ui        QT form for a new dialog.
+Used by ScriptCmdr scriptcmdrappind.py   Program to select and start a script.
+This is the app indicator program scriptcmdr_icon.png   ICON displayed in OS indicator window ScriptCmdr.py         Program to add/modify/delete scripts in XML file ScriptCmdr.ui         QT form displayed by ScriptCmdr program scripts_base.xml      Starter XML file - Contains entry for ScriptCmdr ONLY scripts.xml           * NOT IN PACKAGE * This is the XML file containing the list of scripts